 Each time I plant radishes in Springtime, a few of them don't form this nice, crunchy, delicious red ball that I worked for.
 In its' place, are forming inedible runt roots.
 A real deception.
 A few years ago, a little out of lazyness, but also because of a lack of time, instead of yanking them out, I let grow a bunch of these plants, supported by malformed roots.
 But these guys produced vigorous plants, bearing lots of flowers which, in turn, generously produced numerous seedpods.

 I kept on ignoring them, letting them mature and turn brown.
 You see, I didn't know yet that these seedpods were perfectly edible, when still young, pale green and tender.
-For instance, we can bring them to the table in their raw state in a salad, or toss them in a wok along with other ingredients for a sauté
+For instance, we can bring them to the table in their raw state in a salad, or toss them in a wok along with other ingredients for a sauté,

-I stored a few thousand of seeds
+I stored a few thousand of seeds coming from radish plants which were unsatisfying for consumption. |

 Finally, at the end of the season, I came back to these degenerate plants.
 And at that moment, without thinking much about it, I decided to collect their many pods.